Boat Registration and Titles – Frequently Asked Questions

 What methods of payment are accepted?

 Cash, checks and money orders are accepted at all locations.
 Credit and debit cards are not accepted at TPWD locations for boat related transactions.
-Acceptance of credit and debit cards at Tax Assessor-Collector locations is up to the discretion of each individual tax office location.
+Acceptance of credit and debit cards at County Tax Assessor-Collector locations is up to the discretion of each individual tax office location.

 Tax

-How much is boat / outboard motor tax and when is it due?
+How much is boat/outboard motor tax and when is it due?

 TPWD is required by law to collect tax for vessels/boats (115 feet or less in length) and outboard motors purchased in Texas or brought into Texas on or after January 1, 2000.